Cost of Living Calculator

 Monthly utility bills cover electricity, water, heating, cooling, internet and phone services.
 Climate, local energy rates and infrastructure all affect how much residents pay.

-For example, extreme weather conditions can increase heating or air conditioning costs.
-At the same time, states with regulated energy markets may have higher or lower rates depending on policies and provider competition.
+Extreme weather conditions can drive up heating or air conditioning costs.
+States with regulated energy markets may have higher or lower rates depending on policies and provider competition.

 Transportation

 Commuting costs depend on gas prices, public transit options and vehicle expenses.
-For instance, in Los Angeles, where driving is essential, residents often face high fuel prices and maintenance costs.
-In New York City, most people rely on public transit and swap gas and car payments for subway fares and monthly passes.
+In Los Angeles, where driving is necessary, residents pay high fuel prices and maintenance costs.
+In New York City, most people take the subway.
+Monthly passes replace gas and car payments.

 Medical costs include doctor visits, prescription medications, insurance premiums and hospital care.
 Prices fluctuate depending on local health care providers, insurance regulations and demand for medical services.